A topic from the subject of Biochemistry in Chemistry.

 Introduction

 Cellular membranes are the boundaries that separate cells from their surroundings and from each other.
-They regulate the entry and exit of substances from cells, maintaining the cell\'s homeostasis.
+They regulate the entry and exit of substances from cells, maintaining the cell's homeostasis.
+This selective permeability is crucial for cell survival and function.

 Structure of Cellular Membranes